-Beginning October 15, 2020, visitors who successfully complete a pre-travel test will not be subject to the state 14-day quarantine program.
+Visitors who successfully complete a pre-travel test from a trusted testing and travel partner will not be subject to the state 10-day quarantine program.
 For more information and an FAQ please visit https://hawaiicovid19.com/travel/

 Shopping in Waikiki is a relaxing and enjoyable experience with unique style.
 You can find a wide range of outlets that feature something for everyone.
 From luxury designer boutiques to authentic Hawaiian apparel and souvenirs, Waikiki offers the ultimate in fashions and designs in Honolulu.
 In Waikiki you will find everything from local specialty shops and one-of-a-kind boutiques to popular national retailers and high-end stores.

 Beyond the Aloha shirt (Hawaiian shirt) and muumuu (Hawaiian dress) you'll discover a variety of unique local merchandise including Hawaiian jewelry, quilts, art, ceramics, books, and fashion.
 Specialty foods to take home include Kona coffee, macadamia nuts, preserves, and other snacks.

 With only a 4.712% excise tax on retail purchases, plan on packing another bag on your trip back from Hawaii.

 The Ala Moana Center, commonly known simply as Ala Moana, is a large open-air shopping mall in the Ala Moana neighborhood of Honolulu, Hawaii.
 Owned by Brookfield Retail Group, Ala Moana is the ninth largest shopping mall in the United States and the largest open-air shopping center in the world.

 Composed of 18 merchants, South Shore Market embodies a new level of creative and cultural talent and local business ownership.
 This one-of-a-kind retail destination creates a gathering place with indoor and outdoor seating, activating the streets of Ward Village like never before.